mmsquier/Understanding-Millennials/README.md

 # Understanding-Millennials
-To better understand this generation, we ran an analysis comparing avocado sales vs.real estate data sets to see if Millennial are truly spending all their money on avocado toast.
+To better understand this generation, we ran an analysis comparing avocado sales vs. real estate data sets to see if Millennial are truly spending all their money on avocado toast.

 <img src="https://raw.githubusercontent.com/mmsquier/Understanding-Millennials/master/Millennial-meme.PNG" height=300>